Animal Experiments | Humane Alternatives | RSPCA - RSPCA

 - The use of isolated cells and tissues instead of live animals.

-- Using computers and mathematics to model biological processes and predict the effects of chemicals and drugs.
+- Using computers and maths.
+Modelling bio processes and predict the effects of chemicals and drugs.

 - Using simple organisms, such as bacteria, to study basic bio processes.

 - Exploring advanced technologies.
 Using robotics, molecular techniques, tissue engineering and 'organs-on-microchips.'

-- Not doing the experiment at all - we encourage greater consideration of whether animal use could be avoided through more critical ethical review.
+- Not doing the experiment at all.
+We encourage greater thought of whether animal use could be avoided through a more critical ethical review.

 Why it's difficult to replace animals

 The potential for replacing animals depends on the nature and aim of each experiment.
 Humans can't be used in potentially harmful experiments.
 Isolated cells and tissues may not be able to give the whole picture of a complicated living system.

 A better idea of the scientific barriers to animal replacement is needed.
 Research can't be directed at overcoming these without this.
 Scientists often have preferred ways of working.
 Changing their approach requires persuasion, increased advice and training in the use of alternatives.

 Developing alternative methods, and showing that they work, also takes time and resources.
 What's more, many laws on product safety require information from animal tests.
 Getting these tests replaced takes time, especially when many countries are involved.

-We're working closely with Eurogroup for Animals to reduce animal testing requirements in European laws, and to ensure more effort is put into developing legally accepted alternatives.
+We're working closely with Eurogroup for Animals to reduce animal testing requirements in European laws.
+Ensuring more effort is put into developing legally accepted alternatives.

 We're providing funding to InterNICHE.
 Helping their work on identifying and promoting the use of alternatives to animals in education.
 We also participate in the World Congresses on Alternatives and Animal Use in the Life Sciences.

-Finally, we promote consideration of animal replacement through our resources, such as our report on the potential for implementing alternatives to the use of animals in research and testing.
+We promote the idea of animal replacement through our resources.
+Our report outlines the potential for implementing alternatives to the use of lab animals.

 - Altweb - Alternatives to Animal Testing Website